-UTG is a wholesale clothing company that wants to enable women-led small clothing businesses to purchase their inventories from anywhere at any time.
-As a company, we believe that female-led fashion business units in rural areas can only grow if they have the same access to a wide variety of clothing suppliers that MSMEs in the city have access to.
+UTG is a wholesale clothing company that enables women-led small clothing businesses to purchase their inventories from anywhere at any time.
+As a company, we believe that female-led fashion business units in rural areas can grow if they have the same access to a wide variety of clothing suppliers that MSMEs in the city have access to.
 Hence, UTG serves 3,000 clothing brands that MSMEs can buy through their phone.

-My bachelor's degree in entrepreneurship enables me to bring about a few adjustments that are advantageous to both rural businesses and UTG as a business.

-Firstly, I modified our aim by concentrating on business units in the countryside, which doubles our customer base.
+My bachelor's degree in entrepreneurship enables me to bring about a few adjustments that are advantageous to both rural businesses and UTG.
+First, I modified our aim by concentrating on business units in the countryside, which doubles our customer base.
 We have helped 237 woman-owned small and micro companies stock up to 30.000 clothes per month so far.
-This means that 237 female entrepreneurs like Kak Narti, whom we mentioned previously for having to travel 20 hours a month to buy inventories, do not need to travel long hours and close their shops anymore to buy their inventories.
-The long hours they usually spend on the road can be used more productively by opening up their store and running their business.
-85% of our surveyed customers is a mother and finally do not need to let go of their dream to take care of their families like my mother because they can buy their inventories in the comfort of their homes.
-Many mothers in Indonesia need to stop working during pregnancy, including entrepreneurs.
-However, as our clients can buy their inventories from their homes, currently we assist five pregnant mothers to keep their inventories coming in.
-I still have a long way to go before I can make sure that no mothers in rural areas need to stop their entrepreneurial journey, but this action is a little evidence that shows my vision is visible to attain.
+This means that 237 female entrepreneurs like Kak Narti do not need to travel long hours and close their shops to buy their inventories.
+85% of our surveyed customers are mothers, and with our UTG’s help, they do not need to let go of their dream to take care of their families, as they can buy their inventories in the comfort of their homes.
+Currently, we assist five pregnant mothers to keep their inventories coming in.
+I still have a long way to go before I can make sure that no mothers in rural areas need to stop their entrepreneurial journey, but this action is a little evidence that shows my vision is possible to realize.

-Second, at the beginning of 2022, I spearheaded a customer visit program where my team and I went to our client's homes or stores.
-This is to observe their customers' purchasing patterns and then use that information to advise them on the types of clothes to sell to make their businesses appear appealing.
-I'm grateful to have seen our customers' business growth emerge through this new program.
-For example, Kak Idha from Mamuju grew her business and opened a new branch in another area.
+Second, at the beginning of 2022, I spearheaded an MSME consultancy program, where I visited my customers’ shops to observe their customers' purchasing patterns.
+I then used that information to advise them on the types of clothes to sell to make their businesses more appealing.
+I'm grateful to have seen our customers' businesses grow through this new program.
+For example, Kak Idha from Mamuju grew her business enough to open a new branch in another area.
 My data shows that 10 percent of our surveyed clients have opened a new branch and/or modified their boutique to be bigger, hence creating more job listings in their region.
-The clients' growth help UTG to experience a revenue boost and has doubled the amount of its employees to serve more female entrepreneurs in rural areas.
+Our customers' growth also boosts UTG’s revenue we have since doubled the amount of our employees to serve more female entrepreneurs in rural areas.